 If you’re really the stand up fellow everyone claims you to be president Greg Schulz, we encourage you to update your NOCCCD bond projects page, which for your convenience can be found here.
 It is after all, our tax dollars you’re freely spending over there at the college.
 I see now that you are no longer calling it a bond projects page, but rather a campus projects page.
 Why is that President Greg Schulz?

-Do explain what is happening with the Sherbeck Field Improvements.
+Do explain what is happening with the Sherbeck Field ‘Improvements.’
 Give us the truth Greg Schulz.
 You cannot run or hide from this.
-Explain how you’re paying the same company DUDEK environmental consultants for the same work they did before, for an Environmental Impact Report.
-A new report which will somehow now give you (the college and district) the ‘correct’ findings about the stadium and its harmful impacts this time around?
+Explain how you’re paying the same environmental consultants (DUDEK) for the same work they did before, for another Environmental Impact Report.
+A new report which will somehow now magically give you (the college and district) the ‘correct’ findings about the stadium and its ‘less than significant with mitigation’ impacts this time around?
 Does that sound about right president Greg Schulz?